From spacetime thermodynamics to Weyl transverse gravity: Overview of Weyl transverse gravity and its generalizations

 The main aim of this paper is to discuss how thermodynamic arguments naturally lead to Weyl transverse gravity.
-To provide the necessary context for this discussion, we now briefly review this theory.
+To provide the necessary context for this discussion, we now briefly review the theory.
+A detailed exposition of Weyl transverse gravity and its generalizations can be found in~\cite{Carballo:2022}.